vruusha/silver-broccoli/README.md

 # silver-broccoli

-this project demonstrates the usage of ReactJs and mobx You would need node and npm to run this project
+This project demonstrates the usage of ReactJs and mobx You would need nodejs and npm to run this project